Peter Kilpatrick: Early life and education

-Kilpatrick was born at Maxwell Air Force Base Montgomery, Alabama.
-His father was a founding member of the US Air Force and so his family moved often including to Guam and Turkey.
-He was not raised Catholic but, at the age of 10, experienced a personal Great Awakening and asked his parents to purchase him a 10 volume set of books knows as the Bible Series.
+Kilpatrick was born at Maxwell Air Force Base in Montgomery, Alabama.
+His father was a founding member of the United States Air Force and so his family moved often including to Guam and Turkey.
+He was not raised Catholic but, at the age of 10, experienced a personal Great Awakening and asked his parents to purchase him a 10 volume set of books known as the Bible Series.
 A childhood friend was the son of a Methodist minister, and the minister baptized Kilpatrick that year.
 He later fell away from the faith.